liweiyap/Conway_GameOfLife/README.md

 * Qt (tested with version 5.14.2)
 * Qt Creator (tested with version 4.12.1)

+## Acknowlegements

+My UI design follows very closely that of [Anjana Sofia Vakil](http://vakila.github.io/rc-projects/game-of-life/).
+The source code and the implementation, however, are different; hers is in any case made in JavaScript.

 ## License

 [GNU General Public License v3.0](https://github.com/liweiyap/Conway_GameOfLife/blob/master/LICENSE)